Early Collaborative Games of Fantasy and Imagination

 In the second and longer form of the "Jeu du roman" given by Sorel, multiple players take turns together, narrating one unified story with many contributors.
 Incidentally the story given as an example is set in classical Crete and feature sacrifices to the god Saturn, oracular divination, and other occasional mythological references.

-"The Impromptu Tale" combines both of those game mechanics--a list of words set out at the beginning and also collaborative narration--and since the former mechanic can be found in "The Game of the Romance" in an overlapping timeframe and the latter mechanic at an earlier date, a genealogical relationship between "The Impromptu Tale" and "The Game of the Romance" seems likely.
+In the early 19th Century, "The Impromptu Tale" combines both of those game mechanics--a list of words set out at the beginning and also collaborative narration--and since the former mechanic can be found in "The Game of the Romance" in an overlapping timeframe and the latter mechanic at an earlier date, a genealogical relationship between "The Impromptu Tale" and "The Game of the Romance" seems likely.
 The additional rule in "The Impromptu Tale" that a narrator should from time to time lead up to an obvious word for which another player supplies a non-obvious replacement is remarkable as an innovative form of play focused on counterfactual plotting.

 As an aside, these games are comparable to but not quite the same as collaboratively-written 'steeplechase' novels such as the one containing "Der Schlammbeißer" (1818; text; but note that this chapter was based on a given word) and others such as Die Versuche und Hindernisse Karls (1807-1809 by the Nordsternbund), Lotto und Liebesglück (1828), La Croix de Berny (1855), A Casca de caneleira (1866), The Fate of Fenella (1892), X...
 Roman impromptu (1895), The Whole Family (1908), Consequences (1933; based on a different parlor game--see below), or other models of literary collaboration, including the shared world of Mugby Junction (1866) or round-robin works by the Detection Club (1930s).

-Several parlor game manuals also include a trivial "let's pretend" kind of game called "The Butterfly" in which each player takes the role of a flower or insect and describes their feelings and actions vis-à-vis the opposite.
-Among adults, goals of the game evidently included flirting with specific players and/or allegorically discussing gender in essentialist terms.
 "Let's pretend" games have always been with us.
-Consider the king game in Herodotus or βασιλίνδα in Pollux (described in this recent monograph or this Latin text from 1627), which may be forms of "Truth or Dare" that involved electing a king or queen as in the medieval game "The King Who Does Not Lie" and its likely successor "Questions and Commands."
-Or see the inventive games played by the Brontë children and the "let's pretend" games played by Prince Albert soon after visiting the school where GutsMuths ran "Color War"-style Kriegsspiele (q.v. below but especially this blog post on Count Mensdorff's recollections and Prince Albert's journal from 1/17/1830 and 4/17/1830).
-Or see classical / early medieval military simulations, the "mock tournaments" and imaginary "shop" in Bruegel's "Children's Games," and the "let's pretend" games of Tudor children, kids in 1885, and kindergartners ca. 1914.
-But like most "let's pretend" games, "The Butterfly" has no resolution mechanics for contested facts within its tiny flowerbed world.
-Nonetheless this is early documentation of an imaginative game with numerous rules and roles to play at indefinite length being combined with improvised first-person perspectives in an adult social circle.
+Well-known examples from antiquity include the king game in Herodotus and βασιλίνδα in Pollux (described in this recent monograph or this Latin text from 1627).
+Medieval forms of "Truth or Dare" involved electing a king or queen as in "The King Who Does Not Lie" and its likely successor "Questions and Commands."
+Modern examples include the inventive games played by the Brontë children and the "let's pretend" games played by Prince Albert soon after visiting the school where GutsMuths ran "Color War"-style Kriegsspiele (see below but also especially this blog post on Count Mensdorff's recollections and Prince Albert's journal from 1/17/1830 and 4/17/1830).
+But consider also classical / early medieval military simulations, the "mock tournaments" and imaginary "shop" in Bruegel's "Children's Games," children's parties in 1909 themed around cultural appropriation that involve each participant taking on a new name and play-acting a little, and the "let's pretend" games of Tudor children, kids in 1885, and kindergartners ca. 1914.
+By 1930, a murder mystery parlor game was becoming popular with adults, at the same time as murder mystery LARPs developed and spread.

 - Text and translation of "The Game of the Butterfly" (1801; also 1808 and 1825)